DiODeProject/MuMoT/README.md

 # MuMoT
 Multiscale Modelling Tool
 ---

 Repository should contain following files/folders:

 * `mumot/__init__.py` (main functionality)
 * `process_latex/process_latex.py` (LaTeX parser, imported from [latex2sympy](https://github.com/augustt198/latex2sympy) project and updated for Python 3)
 * `gen` (includes submodules used by MuMoT, important: there must be an empty file called `__init__.py` (with 2 underscores before and after init in the filename) in that folder, so Python can recognise the modules)
 * `MuMoTtest.py` and other demo files

 ## Dependencies

 You need to install the following supporting software:

 * a LaTeX compiler

 ### Path

 Given subfolders are used for demo and for test notebooks, the `PYTHONPATH` environment variable needs to be set appropriately, *e.g.* `export PYTHONPATH=$PYTHONPATH:<your MuMoT repository directoty` (Mac).
 Ideally, add this somewhere where it will be set during every session, *e.g.* in your `.bashrc` file

 ### Creating a conda environment for MuMoT named "MumotEnv" (this name is specified in environment.yml)

-#### The following has been tested on macOS Sierra Version 10.12.6 and Ubuntu 16.04 (Windows test to follow)
+*The following has been tested on macOS Sierra Version 10.12.6 and Ubuntu 16.04; Windows test to follow*.

 * upgrade to at least conda 4.4
 * get the environment.yml file from the MuMoT repository, go to the folder containing the environment.yml file and type in terminal: `conda env create -f environment.yml`